11 (Surprising) Things Not Allowed on a Cruise Ship

 Hoverboards

 Know those two-wheeled balancing boards that were all the rage a few years ago?
-A few people still have them, but the trend has definitely died down.
-Even so, if your kids want to bring one on their cruise with them, it’s against the rules.
+A few people (especially kids) still have them, but the trend has definitely died down.
+Even so, if you want to bring one on their cruise with them, it’s against the rules.

 First, fire is a huge worry for the ships and there was a time that the hoverboards had issues with catching fire.
 Even so, perhaps an even bigger issue is having a hard-to-control balance board on a moving ship with thousands of other passengers.